Juniper Apstra Datasheet

 Apstra provides:

-— a singular view into the relationships and interdependencies between millions of data center elements
+— A singular view into the relationships and interdependencies between millions of data center elements

-— continuous real-time validation that enables you to instantly pinpoint and quickly resolve issues across all infrastructure silos
+— Continuous real-time validation that enables you to instantly pinpoint and quickly resolve issues across all infrastructure silos

-— a complete fabric management solution, regardless of vendor, for single vendor and multivendor environments
+— A complete fabric management solution, regardless of vendor, for single vendor and multivendor environments

 Product Description

-In this era of unprecedented change, people have changed how they work, live, and play.
 Digital transformation is underway everywhere, and data center traffic has increased at a rapid pace.
 To ensure business success, you need to adapt quickly to the changes coming all around you.
 To achieve that, Juniper® Apstra software transforms your data center network operations by providing simplicity, reliability, and multivendor support.

-Juniper Apstra is a software-only, multivendor, intent-based networking solution that provides closed-loop automation and assurance to provide a complete fabric management solution.
+Juniper Apstra is a multivendor, intent-based networking solution that provides closed-loop automation and assurance to provide a complete fabric management solution.

 Apstra translates business intent and technical objectives to essential policy and device-specific configuration, and it continuously self-validates and resolves issues to assure compliance.
 You specify the “what” (network topology, VLANs, desired capacity, redundancy requirements, access rules, and more), and Apstra delivers the “how.”

 You can design your rack types and fabric network using Apstra templates.
 Details such as single/dual-homing of servers, collapsed/3-stage/5-stage style of fabric, Ethernet VPN (EVPN)/IP fabric, and IPv4/IPv6 underlay can be specified as part of the template type and options.
 Once the fabric template is completed, it can be instantiated into blueprints, each representing an actual physical network.
 The allocation of the managed devices and network resources (“build phase”) is done within the blueprints.
 As the blueprint is built, Apstra automatically produces the necessary configuration for devices, providing an abstraction layer across vendors.
 Apstra provides continuous validation against intent and policy assurance, and it identifies configuration drift in real time, confirming that security policies are enforced as intended.
-Once the user commits the changes, the incremental configuration is pushed to the Juniper, Cisco, Arista, or Dell-EMC devices.
+Once the user commits the changes, the incremental configuration is pushed to the Juniper, Cisco, Arista, or Dell devices.

 Features and Benefits